Cherreads

 A concern he hides well, Azek noted.

-"Azek," his father finally said.
+"Azek," his father finally said after contemplating for a while.

 "Yes, Father."